 Clemco Supa blast hose is easily identified by their yellow laylines on the black hose. .

 As its name suggests, the 4-Ply Hose is cased with four-layers of cloth.
 The tough outer casing makes it the most durable compared to its counterparts: the Supa Hose and the 2-Braid Hose.
 Consequently, it is generally used in industrial settings such as shipyards and railyards since it withstands external scuffing.
 On top of that, it can also sustain light vehicle traffic without collapsing.

 For easier maneuverability, you can also attach a supa blast hose to your 4-ply hose.
-In terms of color, as Henry Ford would say, you can have any color you want as long as its black.

 Want durability and flexibility?
 The 2-Braid Hose has both.
 It can attach to any blast machine with 150 psi.
 Like the 4-Ply Hose, it is mainly used in industrial settings because it stands up to external scuffing.
 More durable than the supa house and more flexible than 4-ply hose, 2-braid hose serves as the middle ground for Clemco’s hoses.

 You can also attach a Supa Hose to your 2-braid hose for a whip hose.
 You can easily identify this type of hose by it's green laylines on a black blast hose.